javelit/docs/content/develop/concepts/architecture/widget-behavior.md

 2. A widget `.use()` call makes the widget appear in the app and returns the widget's current value.
 3. Widgets return their default values on their first call before a user interacts with them.
 4. A widget's identity depends on the arguments passed to the widget function.
 Changing a widget's label, min or max value, default value, placeholder text, help text, or key will cause it to reset.
-5. If you don't call a widget function in an app run, Jeamlit will delete the widget's value, *including its key-value pair in the Components State*, **except if you provide a key to the widget with `.key()`**
+5. If you don't call a widget function in an app run, Javelit will delete the widget's value, *including its key-value pair in the Components State*, **except if you provide a key to the widget with `.key()`**

 The last two points (widget identity and widget deletion) are the most relevant when dynamically changing widgets